-Since the guided experience walks through the delete user process, here are the steps to get started.
+Since the guided experience walks through the steps to delete a user, here's how to get started.

 Sign in to Office 365 with your global admin account.

-Select the user you want to deleted, and in the flyout panel, select Delete user.
+Select the user you want to delete, choose Delete user.

 User management admin: Delete one or more users from Office 365